Professor of Art

 C. Henry Smith Peace Lecture.
-Krabill’s 2018 project is, through interviews, reflection, and studio practice, to consider how to guide a life towards wholeness without being deflected off course by fear.
-Lectures, with an accompanying exhibit, will be presented at Goshen College and Bluffton University.
+Krabill’s 2018-19 project, using interviews, reflection, and studio practice, presented reflections on how to guide life towards wholeness without being moved off course by fear.
+Lectures and exhibits were presented at Goshen College and Bluffton University.

 Goshen College Faculty, group exhibit at Bluffton University, Bluffton, Ohio, 2018.

 Between Heaven and Earth: exploring the edges of life, solo exhibit at Huntington College, Huntington, Indiana, 2017.

 Between Heaven and Earth, solo exhibit at Hershberger Gallery, Goshen College, Goshen, Indiana, 2016.

 Natal Signs: Cultural Representations of Pregnancy, Birth and Parenting. ed.
 Nadya Burton.
 “Paternal Loss and Anticipation”.
 Rachel Epp Buller writing about Krabill’s work and practice.

 Postpartum, group exhibit at E.B.
 White Gallery, Butler Community College, El Dorado, Kansas, 2012.